NOURISHING THE BODY AND THE MIND FROM PRECONCEPTION ONWARDS

 All - they don't have numbers

-It is recommended that a child first trial an elimination diet before they begin medication for ADHD.
+It is recommended that anyone suspected of having ADHD first trial an elimination diet before they begin medication for ADHD.

 What is FOOD-INDUCED ADHD?

-Some children have FOOD-INDUCED ADHD and may react to both additives in food and also to natural chemicals such as amines, glutamates and salicylates found in 'healthy' food.
-When these kids start on an elimination diet, in most circumstances behaviour improves almost immediately.
+Some children and adults have FOOD-INDUCED ADHD and may react to both additives in food and also to natural chemicals such as amines, glutamates and salicylates found in 'healthy' food.
+When these kids and adults start on an elimination diet, in most circumstances behaviour, mood swings, focus and attention, sleep, improve almost immediately.
 (See a recently published article on FOOD-INDUCED ADHD and why GPs and paediatricians should first recommend a trial of the elimination diet before offering medication).

 FOOD-INDUCED ADHD AND MEDICATION

-Some children have FOOD-INDUCED ADHD that also requires medication, often if they still have a debilitating degree of inattention during class and they struggle to do and finish their work.
-In these sensitive children, even if they are medicated, if they eat the affecting foods, it may interfere with the ability of the medication to work effectively.
+Some children and adults have FOOD-INDUCED ADHD that also requires medication, often if they still have a debilitating degree of inattention during class and they struggle to do and finish their work.
+In these sensitive people, even if they are medicated, if they eat the affecting foods, it may interfere with the ability of the medication to work effectively.

 NON FOOD-INDUCED ADHD

-If you do not see any improvement in behaviour with a trial of the elimination diet, your child does not have food-induced ADHD and you may need to consult your GP or paediatrician for other therapies.
+If you do not see any improvement in behaviour with a trial of the elimination diet, you do not have food-induced ADHD and you may need to consult your GP or paediatrician for other therapies.